DrPity/theStartpunkt/Readme.md

 ## Additional information

-- Vues.js as MVVM two way data binding - use with directives
+- Vues.js as MVVM so two way data binding with directives etc. (Good stuff)
-- Dependencies as combination of npm/github and bower
+- Dependencies as combination of npm and bower